Blockchain-Learning-Group/dapp-fundamentals/course-content/Prerequisites.md

 ---
 # Environment Setup
 ## 3 Options - follow ONLY 1
-1. __Recommended__: Dockerized Dev Environment and Local Chrome
+1. __[Recommended]__ Dockerized Dev Environment and Local Chrome
   - A docker container has been configured with all development dependencies.
   - All development will be conducted within the docker container, virtual environment.
-  - Chrome will be installed on the local machine and run locally interacting with the application running inside the container.
+  - Chrome will be installed on the local machine and will interact with the application running inside the container.

 2. Local Machine

+*If you wish to run everything locally and are familiar with installing packages via package managers such as npm then the following may be for you.*
 - All development dependencies will be installed on the local machine.
-- All development will conducted within the local mahcine's environment.
+- All development will conducted within the local machine's environment.
-- Chrome will be installed on the local machine and run locally interacting with the application running locally.
+- Chrome will be installed on the local machine and will interact with the application running locally.

-3. Completely Dockerized - Dev and Chrome Configuration
+3. __[Not Recommended]__ Completely Dockerized - Dev and Chrome Configuration

+*In the rare case where your machine is constrained to an older version of chrome and therefore metamask will not work proceed with this dockerized chrome version.*
 - All development dependencies configured within docker container.
 - All development will conducted within the local mahcine's environment.
 - Chrome will be run inside the docker container and all work shall live within its environment.
+---
 ## 1. Recommended: Dockerized Dev Environment and Local Chrome
 1. Install Docker
 - [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04)